 Calcium is perhaps the most essential nutrient when it comes to bone health.
 Building strong bones is like building a healthy balance in your "calcium bank account."
 Bones are living tissue and constantly in a state of turnover, making calcium deposits and withdrawals daily.

 Bones don't come with a lifetime guarantee.
 They need continuous maintenance or they can weaken and break.
 If your diet is low in calcium, your body will take calcium from your bones to keep blood calcium at normal levels.

 For a lifetime of healthy bones:

-- Consume three servings of low-fat or fat-free milk or other calcium-rich foods every day.
+- Consume three servings of dairy, such as low-fat or fat-free milk or yogurt, or other calcium-rich foods every day.

 - Follow an overall healthy eating plan using the MyPlate Food Guidance system (www.choosemyplate.gov).

-- Be physically active with weight-bearing exercise such as running, dancing or weight training.
+- Be physically active with weight-bearing activities such as running, dancing or weight training.

 Focus on Food First

 Registered dietitian nutritionists recommend food as the primary source of vitamins, minerals and other nutrients, such as calcium.

 When shopping, read the Nutrition Facts Label and select foods that contain 10 percent or more of the Daily Value for calcium.
 Foods high in calcium or fortified with calcium may be labeled as "calcium-rich" or "excellent source of calcium."
 Other sources of calcium include collard greens, kale, bok choy, calcium-set tofu, soybeans, almond butter and tempeh.

 - Drink an 8-ounce glass of milk or calcium-fortified beverage with your meal.
 Fat-free and low-fat milk have a similar amount of calcium as whole milk.

 - Make oatmeal with milk or a calcium-fortified beverage instead of water.